 What we do

-We offer New Zealand's only specialist education in defence and security studies.
-Our programmes give you real-world knowledge and experience that will make you highly employable.
-You can take programmes at undergraduate, graduate or postgraduate level.
+The centre offers New Zealand's only specialist education in defence and security studies.
+Its qualifications and courses give you real-world knowledge and experience that will make you highly employable.
+You can study at an undergraduate, graduate or postgraduate level.

 Research